 enjoyed swimming on the beaches.
 A Chumash mother traditionally carried a young child in a

-cradleboard on her back.
-Here are some pictures of Native American cradleboards.
+Here are some more pictures and information about Native American baby baskets.

 What were men and women's roles in the Chumash tribe?

 Chumash men were fishermen and hunters, and sometimes they went to war to protect their families.
 Chumash women ground acorn meal,